dvnguyen02/DATA301-Project/README.md

 This folder is for project documentation.

-- `data_dictionary.md`: Definitions of all variables in our datasets.
+- `data_desc.txt`: Definitions and classes of all variables in our datasets.

 ### /EDA